| | |

 Easy Italian Sausage and Rice Skillet

+This easy Italian Sausage and Rice Skillet is sure to be your new go-to weeknight meal.
 Italian sausage links with fresh or frozen produce and a few pantry essentials make this one-pot meal a family favorite.
-This easy Italian Sausage and Rice Skillet is sure to be your new go-to weeknight meal.

 A wooden serving spoon full of sausage and rice, bell peppers, cheese and parsley ready for serving.
 A skillet of sausage and rice in the background with a white marble backsplash and a white and blue striped napkin.